carlHR/BG3-Mystra-Spells-ListOnly/README.md

 ---

 TODO:
+ - Found bug on character-level levelmaps for greenflame blade/booming blade cantrips descriptions, if level is >= 10.
  - Keep adding more descriptions to spells based on their source files' parameters
  - Add Status effects (this one will take me time)